-The Company may, in the future, become a party to joint venture agreements governing the continued exploration and development of its projects.
+The Company is a party to joint venture agreements governing the continued exploration and development of its projects.
 There is a risk that the Company's joint venture partners may default in their joint venture obligations or not act in the best interests of the joint venture.
 This may have an adverse effect on the interests and prospects of the Company.